imcoder44/Portfolio/replit.md

   - Added Matrix-style rain animation with hexadecimal characters
   - Added glitch effects and scanline animations for authentic hacker feel
   - Changed font to monospace (Courier New) for terminal aesthetic
-  - All sections now use terminal command themes: whoami, ls, git status, cat, etc.
+  - All sections transformed with terminal command themes:
+    * Hero: "root@cybersec:~$ whoami" with system info display
+    * About: "cat personal_profile.txt" with education/experience cards
+    * Skills: "ls -la /skills/" with interactive skill matrix
+    * Projects: "git log --oneline" with repository-style project cards
+    * Experience: "cat timeline.log" with command-line status indicators
-  - Contact form redesigned with [USERNAME], [EMAIL_ADDRESS], [MESSAGE_PAYLOAD] labels
+    * Contact: Terminal form with [USERNAME], [EMAIL_ADDRESS], [MESSAGE_PAYLOAD] labels
+    * Footer: System status indicators [SYSTEM_SECURED] [PORTFOLIO_ONLINE]
-  - Added typing effect animation in hero section showing "root@cybersec:~$ whoami"
+  - Added typing effect animation and terminal command prompts throughout
-  - Footer now displays system status indicators: [SYSTEM_SECURED] [PORTFOLIO_ONLINE]
+  - Experience section includes education data with status indicators (IN_PROGRESS, COMPLETED, ACTIVE)

 The application follows modern web development best practices with a focus on performance, accessibility, and maintainability.
 The cybersecurity theme is reflected in both the content and the visual design with custom color schemes and professional presentation.